-However, it is shown in section 4 that the application of biometrics on travel-documents in order to protect these against misuse by look-alikes, irrefutably demands centralised or semi-centralised registration of biometric templates linked to personal data.
 As a consequence, the question may be raised what the use is of the storage of biometric templates on travel-documents.
 Additionally, the hazard involved may be mentioned: the improper use of biometric verification abroad may lead to unfounded accusations of look-alike fraud and thus expose the travel- document holders to unknown risks [3].
-It must be decided who will be entitled and enabled to actually carry out biometric verifications with the use of travel-documents.
+It must be decided who will be entitled and be enabled to actually carry out biometric verifications with the use of travel-documents.

 The Dutch Data Protection Authority3 in a 1999 reconnaissance of the consequences of biometrics for privacy, has formulated eight questions as a lead for assessing the justifiability of biometric applications [4].
-It is observed that these questions omit touching the problems mentioned above.
-In section 6 these particular questions will be dealt with and tentative answers will be formulated in the context of biometrics on travel-documents.
+In section 6 these particular questions will be dealt with and tentative answers will be formulated in the context of the application of biometrics on travel-documents.